Skip to main content

 Extension.js validates:

-• JSON validity for locale files
+• JSON validity for every locale’s messages.json

 Troubleshooting missing locale keys